Bhavesh0327/chat-app/README.md

-# sysad_task3
-A simple chat application for multiple clients to chat with each other over the command line
+A simple command line tool built in Python using sockets to chat between multiple users over the same system.